 - Now slowly pick up the speed to high and add in the softened butter once you don’t see any more patches of flour.
 You’ll want to beat the brioche dough for about 10 minutes.
 The dough will be very sticky, which is what you want!
 DO NOT add more flour.
 The extra flour will make the brioche too dense.

 - Next, you’ll need to place the dough into a large greased bowl.
 Cover and let it rise for about an hour.

 - Now shape the brioche dough into a log and divide it up into 8 pieces.
 Shape each piece of dough into a round bun.

 - Then place each brioche bun onto a baking sheet and let the buns rise.
-Now brush them with egg wash and sprinkle a little bit of sesame seeds on top an bake for 25-30 minutes at 35degreesse Fahrenheit.
+Now brush them with egg wash and sprinkle a few sesame seeds on top and bake for 25-30 minutes at 350 degrees Fahrenheit.

 How do you serve brioche buns?

 - Brioche buns are typically served toasted, especially before being served with a hamburger.

 - You can also toast the brioche bun in the toaster or oven and serve it with fruit jam or salted butter.

 - Yes, you can freeze any type of hamburger buns.
 Do this by tightly wrapping each brioche bun with aluminum foil then place the buns in a gallon sized plastic zip-lock bag.
 Freeze the brioche for up to 3 months.

 These buttery brioche buns are so fluffy and perfect for any burger or sandwich.
 The moment you sink your teeth into the brioche rolls you'll fall in love!

 - 4 1/2 cups purpose flour